espressif/vscode-esp-idf-extension/README.md

 **NOTE:** You still need to manually select the debug configuration in the Debug tab that correspond to your current workspace folder.
 There is a project folder suffix on each debug configuration.

-## Debugging

-Click <kbd>F5</kbd> to start debugging.
-For correct debug experience, first `build`, `flash` your device and define the correct `idf.customExtraPaths` paths.

-When you start debug, a OpenOCD process start in the background, which create a OpenOCD Output log in Visual Studio Code lower panel.

 ## Kconfig files editor